 Following on from the 2010s and 2000s here we present a supergrid of the top 20 drivers of the 1990s.
-As with the previous posts, the drivers are ranked by their second best year of the decade from a mathematical model.
-Years outside of 1990-1999 are not directly counted, but are indirectly used to assess how strong different drivers are in general.
+As previously, the drivers are ranked by their second best year of the decade from a mathematical model.
+Years outside of 1990-1999 are not directly counted, but are indirectly used to assess how strong drivers are in general.
 A driver needs at least 3 years F1 experience, with at least 2 full years within the decade in question.
-The drivers are ranked into tiers that provide a bit of context as to how close drivers are to each other.
+The drivers are ranked into tiers that provide a further context as to how close they are to each other.

 20) Eddie Irvine